 A range of financial interventions – from seedcorn funds for graduate start-up, to £50,000 grants for substantial R&D projects – will be complemented by a series of networking events and initiatives to enhance the skills available in the region.
 Businesses active in the South East LEP and New Anglia LEP areas will be eligible to apply.

-All project activities will be live from August 2018.
+All project activities will be live from Autumn 2018.
 If you have any queries please get in touch.